linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

 	- If they are misleading,  other prohibitions may apply
  - SEC basically recognizes the tradeoff between:
 	- Helping investors understand the business and forecast earnings
-	- Shenanigans targeted at investors' impressions,  interpretations and [[FORWARD RATES AND TERM STRUCTURE|expectations]]
+	- Shenanigans targeted at investors' impressions,  interpretations and [expectations](../../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/FORWARD%20RATES%20AND%20TERM%20STRUCTURE.md)

 # DROPBOX: INVESTOR PRESENTATION HIGHLIGHTS NON‐GAAP